Configure Azure Blob Storage for NLog in .Net Core

 The only problem you might encounter while setting it up is the connection string.
 Here is the correct way:

-3. Copy the connectionString’s value from the info above.
+connectionString’s value from the info above. - Replace

 Notes:

-• You can config the internalLogFile to catch the fallback log when your setting is incorrect
+internalLogFileto catch the fallback log when your setting is incorrect - By combining with

 So if your connection string is: